 Research requiring the collaboration of the NHS must have an individual or organisation willing and able to take on the responsibilities of the research sponsor* under the UK Framework for Health and Social Care Research.

-The RSO will confirm full sponsorship and insurance cover and work with you to submit to the required regulators and ensure the correct documents are in place.
+Upon application, RSO will undertake a review of your application, confirm full sponsorship and insurance cover, and work with you to submit to the required regulators and ensure the correct documents are in place.

-You should submit the following information to the RSO (firstname.lastname@example.org) to begin the sponsorship process:
+You should submit the following information to RSO (firstname.lastname@example.org) to begin the sponsorship process:

 - Evidence of peer review (if applicable)